New-Club-Penguin-Island/Files/README.md

-#  Files for the Site and the Game itself
+#  Files from New Club Penguin Island
+A File Library for the Club Penguin Island Private Server written in Python.